Landlords lose the right to claim full tax relief for mortgage interest payments from today (April 5, 2017).

 The government reckons around 440,000 landlords will pay more tax because of the change.

-The best way of minimising the tax grab is to look at how investment properties are owned with a spouse.
-Adjusting shares of ownership can make a significant financial difference if a spouse is a basic rate taxpayer with unused personal tax allowances.
+The best way of minimising the tax grab is to look at how a spouse owns investment properties.
+Adjusting ownership shares can make a significant financial difference if a spouse is a basic rate taxpayer with unused personal tax allowances.

-Investigating if refinancing borrowing to reduce the amount of interest paid is also worthwhile.
+Investigating if refinancing borrowing reduces the interest paid is also worthwhile.